-Direct Selling is the business of soliciting, negotiating or concluding sales contracts in person at any place other than the seller’s place of business.
+Direct selling is the business of soliciting, negotiating or concluding sales contracts in person at any place other than the seller’s place of business.
 These contracts are for goods or services that will be purchased by an individual for primarily personal, family or household use.

 How to apply

-Fillable forms do not open properly on some mobile devices and web browsers.
-To fill in and save this form:
+Fillable PDF forms do not open properly on some mobile devices and web browsers.
+To fill in and save the form:

-- Open the PDF from within Adobe Reader.
-You can now fill and save your form.
+- Open the PDF form with Adobe Reader.
+Fill it in and save it.

 - business address